encaro/Slimroms_staff/README.md

 In plans (not yet, fast to come):

-	* OMS, Theme manager  Substratum
-	* boeffla smart settings for charging power
 	* OTA
 	* Call recording
 	* Adaway
-	* Some staff for device tree (mtp and more)
 	* more to come

 How to Install ROM